10 Causal estimands

 mutate(w_ate = wt_ate(.fitted, park_extra_magic_morning))

-Let’s look at a distribution of these weights.
+Let’s look at the distribution of these weights.

 ggplot(seven_dwarfs_wts, aes(x = w_ate)) +